 55. Grand Canyon North Rim

-This unit of Grand Canyon National Park is open from mid-May through mid-October.
+The North Rim of Grand Canyon National Park is open from mid-May through mid-October.
 Lodging, including rim-side cabins, hiking trails and scenic drives are located here.
 The closest gateway town with services is Jacob Lake.

 56. Grand Canyon West/Hualapai Tourism